AmbireTech/adex-protocol/README.md

 ### Closing a campaign

-If an advertiser wants to close a campaign, they sign a new state, which distributes the remaining deposit: most of it goes back to the advertiser's wallet, and a small part goes to the publisher platform as a cancellation fee.
+If an advertiser wants to close a campaign, they sign a new state, which distributes the remaining deposit: most of it goes back to the advertiser's wallet, and a small part goes to the publisher validator as a cancellation fee.

-The publisher-side platform recognizes this as an intention to close the campaign, and signs the state as well, therefore allowing the advertiser to withdraw their unspent funds.
+The publisher-side validator recognizes this as an intention to close the campaign, and signs the state as well, therefore allowing the advertiser to withdraw their unspent funds.
 With this, the channel is considered exhausted and no longer represents any demand.

-While it is possible for a publisher-side platform to refuse to approve the state, they gain nothing from doing so: (1) the advertiser has decided to cancel the campaign, meaning they won't sign any new states with new payments to publishers anyway; (2) after a channel is no longer valid, they still get their unspent deposit back; and (3) the publisher-side platform gets compensated with a cancellation fee.
+While it is possible for a publisher-side validator to refuse to approve the state, they gain nothing from doing so: (1) the advertiser has decided to cancel the campaign, meaning they won't sign any new states with new payments to publishers anyway; (2) after a channel is no longer valid, they still get their unspent deposit back; and (3) the publisher-side validator gets compensated with a cancellation fee.

 ### Campaign health

 The campaign health is a publisher-specific concept that indicates whether the advertiser is properly paying out after impression events.

-Each publisher, with the help of the publisher-side platform, tracks the health status of each campaign they've ever interacted with.
+Each publisher, with the help of the publisher-side validator, tracks the health status of each campaign they've ever interacted with.
 If a certain (configurable) threshold of non-paid impression events is reached, the campaign will be marked unhealthy, and the publisher will no longer pick it until the paid amount increases sufficiently.

-The campaign health should not be confused with OUTPACE state sanity: even if a campaign is unhealthy, the publisher-side platform validator will continue signing new states as long as they're valid: because of the unidirectional flow, valid states can only mean more revenue for publishers.
+The campaign health should not be confused with OUTPACE state sanity: even if a campaign is unhealthy, the publisher-side  validator will continue signing new states as long as they're valid: because of the unidirectional flow, valid states can only mean more revenue for publishers.

 ### Validator fees